Commensurability (ethics): Epistemicism about incomparability

 One possibility is that this is all a mistake: that there is no genuine incomparability, and when it seems like none of the three trichotomous comparisons apply, in fact one of them does but we do not know which.
 This is where the small-improvement argument goes wrong: one of the trichotomous comparisons does apply between banking and philosophy.

 According to this view, apparent incomparability is merely ignorance.
 An advantage of this account is that the various puzzles surrounding incomparability dissolve rather quickly.
 Choice between incomparable options is no more than choice between options when we do not know which is better.

 The main objection to this kind of view is that it seems very implausible, for similar reasons to epistemicism about vagueness.
 In particular, it is hard to see how we could be ignorant of the kinds of facts involved in incomparability.

 Genuine incomparability

 Joseph Raz has argued that in cases of incomparability, no comparison applies.
 Neither option is better, and they are not equally good.

 On this view, the small-improvement argument is sound.

+John Nolt provides a formal logical treatment of genuine incomparability and related topics in Incomparable Values (see references).